-AMBER: Developing GREEN: Mature
+AMBER: Developing

-The following metrics are important in assessing the reliability of your financial reporting and response to the audit
+The following metrics are important in assessing the reliability of your financial reporting and response to the audit GREEN: Mature

 Metric Grading Commentary Quality and timeliness of draft financial statements RED The draft financial statements were received from management in a timely manner.
 However, following the receipt of the draft version, we were informed that a significant number of changes that were still yet to be processed, including the adjustments from the significant delayed property and council dwelling valuer's reports.
 Quality of working papers provided and adherence to timetable The quality of responses to queries required improvement, leading to several exchanges before resolution.
 We will work with management to ensure to set better expectations ahead of the audit fieldwork so that we find the best solution for the finance and audit team.
 Timing and quality of key accounting judgements RED Valuation of property valuations - we only received the final valuation report and the updated note four months after the draft accounts were prepared.
 This delayed the audit progress significantly and we have raised a control recommendation on the timeliness of this.
-Valuation of net pension liability - management had not considered the impact of IFRIC 14 in their calculation of the pension liability initially, this has led to a material adjustment to the Balance Sheet in the current year and in the prior year, which has been posted as a prior period adjustment.
+Valuation of net pension liability - management had not considered the impact of IFRIC 14 in their calculation of the pension liability, this has led to a material adjustment to the Balance Sheet in the current year and in the prior year, which has been posted a prior period adjustment.
 See page 21 for further details.
-Volume and magnitude of identified errors RED From the work performed, we have identified two material adjustments and corresponding prior period adjustments in relation to the pension liability and the collection fund debtors and creditors.
-Whilst these had been previously signed off by outgoing auditors, the financial statement require adjusting for these errors.
-Access to finance team and other key personnel AMBER We have had appropriate engagement from the finance team and management.
+Volume and magnitude of identified errors Access to finance team and other key personnel AMBER We have had appropriate engagement from the finance team and management.
 However, there have been some turnover in the finance team following the preparation of the accounts, which has been challenging to manage on both sides.
 While there were delays with the finalisation of the valuation report, we have had appropriate and prompt engagement from the property valuer, Bruton Knowles.
-Quality and timeliness of Narrative Report and Annual Governance Statement TBC The draft Annual Governance Statement and the Narrative Report were received on time, however, the work in this area is in progress.
-At the time of writing this report, we have not identified any issues that need to be communicated to the Audit and Ethics Committee.
+Quality and timeliness of Narrative Report and Annual Governance Statement GREEN The draft Annual Governance Statement and the Narrative Report were received on time, and we have not identified any significant issues that require communication to the Audit and Ethics Committee.
+However, there have been numerous minor changes to the Narrative Report to ensure consistency with our understanding of the Council.